 Kathleen Wilson-Edell, PhD

-Kathy joined the UCSF Office of Innovation, Technology & Alliances (ITA) in March of 2014.
+Kathy joined the UCSF Office of Technology Management(OTM) in March of 2014.
 She works with UCSF faculty members to protect intellectual property arising from their research and negotiates licenses to these technologies with both startups and established companies.

 Kathy is passionate about helping UCSF investigators move their discoveries from the laboratory to the public domain.